ChristopheClaustre/LandarDemo/CodingRules.md

 p | method's or function's parameter s | static member variable

-There is two exceptions :
+There is three exceptions :
 * local variable
 * the C#'s property that should follow this pattern : `ClearAndUniquePascalCasedName`
 * iteration variable that should be named by only one letter :